🛣️ How-to guide

 - Any proof you have (sale, receipt, police report)

-Evidence that helps: Proof of sale / change of ownership (if you'd sold the vehicle); The name and address of the person who was driving (for a liability transfer); A police report or reference number (if the vehicle or plate was stolen); Your toll payment receipt or bank statement (if it was already paid); The toll payment notice itself.
+Evidence that helps: Proof of sale / change of ownership (if you'd sold the vehicle); The full name and address of the person in charge of the vehicle — NZTA's form states it cannot process a declaration without at least those two details; A copy of the Police Complaint Acknowledgement form (if the vehicle was stolen) — NZTA's declaration form asks for this specifically; A witness for the statutory declaration: a Justice of the Peace, solicitor, Registrar or Deputy Registrar of a Court, or another person authorised under the Oaths and Declarations Act 1957.
+Sign it in front of them, not before.; Your toll payment receipt or bank statement (if it was already paid); The toll payment notice itself.

 The rules that apply